 Fife Council has received the Investing in Volunteers (IiV) accreditation from Volunteer Scotland.

-IiV is the UK quality standard for organisations who involve volunteers in their activities.
-It is a development process designed to ensure that volunteers receive the appropriate support and guidance to develop and enhance their volunteering skills, knowledge, experience, and wellbeing.
+IiV is the UK quality standard for organisations that involve volunteers in their activities.
+It is a development process designed to ensure that volunteers receive the appropriate support and guidance to develop and enhance their volunteering skills, knowledge, experience, and well-being.
 It also helps identify the effectiveness of volunteer involvement.

 “To date, more than 200 organisations from all over Scotland have achieved the award.
 Volunteer Scotland is delighted to now include Fife Council among its achievers.”

 Selina Ross – Investing in Volunteers Assessor said: “It was an absolute pleasure to spend time with the staff and volunteers and hear their positive experiences of engagement.”

 “The enthusiasm and drive from volunteers of all ages has been inspiring, and the commitment shown by the staff team to developing a holistic volunteering programme has been key to the success of the service.”

 Fife Council’s Community and Neighbourhoods spokesperson, Councillor Linda Erskine said: “We’re delighted to receive the Investing in Volunteers accreditation.”

 “When Covid hit, the response from the local community and volunteers was incredible.
 It was encouraging to see communities coming together and supporting each other when they needed it the most.”